mapto/demo-phaser-crazybirds/README.md

 Running Locally
 ---------------

 The game is work in progress, but is already playable.
-Because of this, it is not published online yet, but you can play it by following this sequence:
+Because of this, it is not published online yet, but you can play it by following this sequence (git and npm are required to be installed):

     git clone https://github.com/mapto/boykomet  # download project
     cd boykomet                                  # enter source directory